-While such examples are clearly a challenge for vF&G's claim that $must \ \phi$ entails that φ is known for sure, the strength component and the indirectness presupposition of vF&G's account are independent in the sense that the indirectness presupposition could be combined with a weak truth conditions for $must \ \phi$.
+While such examples are clearly a challenge for vF&G's claim that $must \phi$ entails that φ is known for sure, the strength component and the indirectness presupposition of vF&G's account are independent in the sense that the indirectness presupposition could be combined with a weak truth conditions for $must \phi$.
 This would predict (i) and (ii) to be felicitous.
 In other words, these examples do not demonstrate that the indirectness presupposition makes incorrect predictions.
-Nor do they demonstrate that $must \ \phi$ requires φ not to be known (G&M's position), just that it is compatible with φ not being known (Kratzer's/Lassiter's
+Nor do they demonstrate that $must \phi$ requires φ not to be known (G&M's position), just that it is compatible with φ not being known (Kratzer's/Lassiter's position).
+Lassiter (2016) discusses the relationship between weakness, knowledge and certainty in more depth.
+Note that compatibility with lack of knowledge contradicts one aspect of vF&G's position, namely that $must \phi$ requires φ to be known (strength).
+However, there may be ways for a defender of a strong must to explain such examples, such as claiming that the modal base shifts in the second conjuncts of (i) and (ii).

-4 G&M provide some data from Greek and Italian, for example (i), that is incompatible with the strength of vF&G's account (G&M argue that future marking in Greek and Italian conveys epistemic necessity).
-Lassiter (2016) provides equivalent English corpus data, for example (ii).
+4 G&M provide some Greek and Italian data, e.g. (i), that is incompatible with the strength of vF&G's account (G&M argue that future marking in Greek and Italian conveys epistemic necessity).
+Lassiter (2016) provides equivalent English corpus data, e.g. (ii).